BeatrizArellano/regimeshifts/README.md

 ### Measuring the trend in the indicators with the non-parametric Kendall's $\tau$ correlation coefficient

-The Kendall $\tau$ coefficient cross-correlates time and the indicator series to assess the strength of change over time.
-The resulting coefficient ranges between -1 and 1: where values close to 1 indicate an increasing trend, and -1 a decreasing trend (see Lenton et al. (2012)).
+The Kendall $\tau$ coefficient cross-correlates time with the indicator series to assess the strength of change over time.
+The resulting coefficient ranges from -1 to 1, where values close to 1 indicate an increasing trend, and values close to -1 indicate a decreasing trend (see Lenton et al. (2012)).

-The Kendall coefficient is an attribute of the resulting indicator series and it is computed in this way:
+The Kendall coefficient is an attribute of the resulting indicator series and can be computed as follows:

 `series.ar1(detrend=True,bW=bW,wL=wL).kendall`.